alexandrezamberlan/estruturasDeDados/00 - anosAnteriores/prova1_sistemasDistribuidos.md

 - Lembre-se de que o Python possui a biblioteca `threading` para gerenciar threads, e a sincronização pode ser necessária para evitar condições de corrida, se aplicável.

+10. Explain the main principles of the Brazilian General Data Protection Law (LGPD) and discuss how it impacts companies that process personal data.
+The answer can be written in Portuguese.